Belum Caves

 Best Time to Visit

-The ideal time to visit Belum Caves is between November and February, when the weather is pleasant with temperatures ranging from 15°C to 25°C. This peak season ensures comfortable exploration without excessive humidity inside the caves.
-Shoulder months of October and March are also good, with slightly warmer days (25°C–30°C) but fewer crowds.
-Avoid the monsoon (June to September) as heavy rains can make roads slippery and cave interiors damp and risky.
-Summers (April to May) are scorching, with temperatures hitting 35°C–40°C, making underground exploration sweaty and exhausting despite the cooler cave air.
+The ideal time to explore Belum Caves is between November and February, when the weather is cool and pleasant, with temperatures ranging from 15°C to 25°C. This peak season ensures comfortable exploration inside the caves, which can feel humid otherwise.
+The shoulder months of October and March are also good, though slightly warmer at 25°C to 30°C. Avoid the monsoon season from June to September, as heavy rains can make the surrounding areas slippery and occasionally lead to temporary closures for safety.
+Summers, from April to May, are scorching with temperatures soaring above 35°C, making the journey to the caves less enjoyable, though the underground chambers remain cool year-round.

 Where to Stay